 Some of the misconceptions about Spain are quite funny, and being European I laugh at Americans quite a lot in this area – as we snotty Europeans tend to do.
-Firstly, Spain is not a third world country, it has a fairly good internal travel system, its banking system is the same as the rest of the world, you will recognise the food, its healthcare system is great, (afraid I had to use it once), most things that you forget you will be able to buy locally.
+Firstly, Spain is not a third world country, it has a very good internal travel system, its banking system is the same as the rest of the world, you will recognise the food, its healthcare system is great, (I had to use it once), most things that you forget you will be able to buy locally.

 Now after all that bear in mind that the Camino Frances goes through some of the most rural areas in Spain.
-Outside of the main cities you will find it difficult to buy much apart from food – but you will not need anything, bar food.
+Outside of the main cities, you will find it difficult to buy much apart from food – but you will not need anything, bar food.

-Lastly this is an article written by Sue Kenny back in 2006 on Women Walking Alone
+Lastly, this is an article written by Sue Kenny back in 2006 on Women Walking Alone

 Bear in mind however that most start walking alone end up as part of a loose group as they walk – this is one of the best parts of the Camino.